The country is also known for its wine regions or the go-to celebrity holiday destinations in the French Riviera.

 Situated on the island of Port-Cros to the east of Toulon, it has a botanical and an underwater trail.
-The park is home to diverse landscapes, forests, sandy beaches and ruins from the Roman times.
+The park is home to diverse landscapes, forests, sandy beaches, and ruins from Roman times.

-Within the waters surrounding the park, you can also snorkel and see shipwrecks as well as its diverse marine life.
+Within the waters surrounding the park, you can also snorkel and see shipwrecks as well as their diverse marine life.

 3. Pyrénées National Park (1967)